CSlocumWX/plotting/README.md

 * `agu` - Loads Helvetica, which is close to what AGU is now using
 * `utopia` - My personal favorite option

+Setting `society` to an empty string will cause the math font to reset to Computer Modern (the LaTeX default)

 ### Points and picas and inches, oh my!
 AMS has preferred figure widths.
 Of course, they are in picas!